AndreasChristensen89/salary_struggle/README.md

 ## Additional Items
 There is no limit to how many items can be added, so additional items should be implemented.
 Also, certain items could be restricted to certain levels/stats levels.
 Others could be hidden, and others could be available only after having completed the game.

+## Leaderboard flaw
+There is currently a minor flaw in the leaderboard as user may miss out on the possibility of adding their score.
+If they accidentally leave the winning page/close the browser they will, with the current setup, need to navigate back to /leaderboard/winning_page/, which they may not know.
+This link could be made available on the profile page, if the character is level 6.

+## Gameover screen
+The content of the redirect page should be rendered differently if the user is redirected from the game.
+If a user with a character on day > 30 tries to enter the game, they are redirected to the gameover screen - in practice this may confuse them.
+Player do not have the link to play if they are level 6, but they can still enter if their day count surpass 30.
+This is done due to that I expect them to have seen the finish screen if they become level 6, so it would make sense to them, but they may not be paying attention to the day counter so if they reach day 31 and the play button is gone it may confuse them.
+In any case, I on deployment player are redirected to the gameover.

+## Allow non authenticated users to try the game
+Users may be more likely to try the game if not signup is required, and this could boost interaction.

 To do list:
 - Include endurance in energy drawn - DONE